isomerpages/govtech-stp/_periodic-commuting-arrangement/01b-pca-sc-pr-requirements.md

  <tr>
     <td style="font-size:18px;"><b>Safe Travel within Singapore</b></td>
     <td style="font-size:18px;"><b>All travellers must</b> abide by prevailing local public health requirements and safe distancing measures.
      <p style="font-size:18px; margin-top:0px; margin-bottom:0px;">If the traveller tests positive for COVID-19, he/she will be given medical treatment accordingly.
 Singapore Citizens and PRs may access Government subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
-They should furnish the relevant supporting documents to indicate their status as a PCA traveller.
-Click <a href="">here</a> for more details. </p>
+They should furnish the relevant supporting documents to indicate their status as a PCA traveller. </p>
     </td>
   </tr>
  </tbody>